MARLENA MADURO BARAF is a writer living in New York

 Soy panameña y americana.
 Can you split the two?
 Born and raised in Panama, I chose to leave my tiny land for Los Estados Unidos de America--a newly minted immigrant.
 I was in my early twenties then.
 In my thirties, I swore allegiance to the country I’d adopted and became an American.
 I raised a family and worked as book editor and designer.

 My memoir, At the Narrow Waist of the World, forthcoming in the fall of 2019, traces the impact of a troubled mother on her young daughter.
 The story is set in the steamy tropics of Catholic Panama within a lively family of Spanish Jews.
-The girl pulls away from the center of her world to a life in the United States.
+It follows the girl from Panama City to New York as she pulls away from her mother in order to thrive and become.

 — from At the Narrow Waist of the World